MikroElektronika/mikrosdk_click_v2/clicks/4x4rgb/README.md

 ```

+## Note

+> Make sure the logic delays are defined for your system in the c4x4rgb_delays.h file.

 The full application code, and ready to use projects can be  installed directly form compilers IDE(recommneded) or found on LibStock page or mikroE GitHub accaunt.

 **Other mikroE Libraries used in the example:**